chrizandr/distributed_computing/assignment2/README.md

 - The coldest city in the dataset [lowest recorded temperature] [Files: `cold_city_mapper.py` and `cold_city_reducer.py`]

 ## Usage:
+For running the code, we use the Hadoop Streaming feature.
+The mapper and reducer are python scripts that hadoop uses.
 - Input files are placed in HDFS in the `input/` folder
 - Output files are placed in HDFS in the `output/` folder
 - Replace `mapper.py` and `reducer.py` with the respective `*.py` files